+This Valentine’s Day maze is an easy DIY visual perception activity that requires only paper and a pencil.
 Sometimes an activity can be just easy to throw together and the kids love it.
 This Heart Maze is a simple visual perception activity that can be adapted to any season or shape.
-We used hearts for a Valentine’s Day occupational therapy activity, while practicing visual scanning, visual spatial relations, line awareness, and eye-hand coordination…and had a lot of fun doing it!
+We used hearts for a Valentine’s Day occupational therapy activity, while practicing visual scanning, visual spatial relations, line awareness, and eye-hand coordination.

-This heart maze activity is an easy way to work on visual perceptual skills needed for tasks like handwriting, reading, and learning.
+This visual perception maze is an easy way to work on visual motor skills needed for tasks like handwriting, reading, and learning.
 The hearts are placed in a path-like maze that challenges visual perception skills.

 Kids can help with making this Valentine’s Day maze, or you can make a template and copy it over and over again.
 Let’s discuss how this maze works and how it and other visual perception skills helps kids with reading, learning, reading, and writing.